 Thanks for allowing me to guide you through my beloved Flatbush.
 I hope this Flatbush neighborhood guide inspires you to visit this colorful community.
 Let me know if you’re in the area.
 Maybe we can split a roti.

-But before you go, if you like what I do here at Shiloh in the City and want to continue getting to know New York’s history, culture, and things to do with me, sign up for my email list and follow me on social media.
+But before you go, if you liked this guide of things to do in Flatbush and you like what I do here at Shiloh in the City and want to continue getting to know New York’s history, culture, and things to do with me, sign up for my email list and follow me on social media.
 Thanks for reading!